 $ git remote add upstream https://github.com/siderolabs/sidero.git $ git remote -v origin https://github.com/steverfrancis/sidero.git (fetch) origin https://github.com/steverfrancis/sidero.git (push) upstream https://github.com/siderolabs/sidero.git (fetch) upstream https://github.com/siderolabs/sidero.git (push)

 We can now do

 git fetch upstream to pull in all the upstream info.

 Actually doing edits

-git checkout master will switch you to the master branch.
+git checkout main will switch you to the main branch.

 git fetch upstream will pull down updates, and

-git reset --hard upstream/master ensures your master branch incorporates the updates.
+git reset --hard upstream/main ensures your main branch incorporates the updates.